ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/16.jpg)

 ## 17. **Configure Advanced Options**
-Expand the 'Advanced Options' and select the desired table action, such as 'Append'.
-Specify the table by clicking 'New'.
+Expand the `Advanced Options` and select the desired table action, such as `Append`.
+Specify the table by clicking `New`.
 ![Step](../media/1/17.jpg)

 ## 18. **Set Table Name**
-Name the table according to the naming conventions, click 'Create', then return to the 'General' tab.
+Name the table according to the naming conventions, click `Create`, then return to the `General` tab.
 ![Step](../media/1/18.jpg)

 ## 19. **Detail Copy Activity**